-Chart 4 provides a reference to the periods when COVID was most active in our community which may have resulted in impacts to ridership that occurred at these times.
+Chart 4 provides a reference to the periods when COVID was most active in our community which may have resulted in impacts to ridership at these times.
 COVID cases spiked most notably at the end of 2020 (Delta) and at the end of 2021 (Omicron), with much smaller spikes in new cases during the middle and end of 2022.
-Case numbers remained very low throughout 2023 and 2024, with a minor increase in reported cases in winter 2023-2024 and the summer 2023 and 2024.
+Case numbers remained very low throughout 2023 and 2024, with a minor increase in reported cases in winter 2023-2024 and 2024-2025 and the summers of 2023 and 2024.
 Cases are likely underreported in these years and are having less impact on overall travel in these most recent two years as people have adapted to living with COVID.
+Spikes typically occur around holidays and other events when more people gather in groups.
+In summary, COVID is considered to now have a minimal impact on ridership, excepting factors such as the post-pandemic increase in telecommuting for many workers and economic impacts this may cause to other worker groups (such as reduced service worker jobs in downtown office areas).

-Chart 4: LA County (excluding Long Beach, Pasadena) New Daily COVID Cases 7-Day Average
+Chart 4: New Daily COVID Cases and 7-Day Average for LA County (excluding Long Beach, Pasadena)